KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 Two replies:

-1) This claim lacks evidence.
-For example, Muon was originally found empirically in the CIFAR-10 speedrun setting, where it lowered the record from 3.09 to 2.59 seconds.
+1. This claim lacks evidence.
+For example, Muon was originally determined empirically for the CIFAR-10 speedrun setting, where it lowered the record from 3.09 to 2.59 seconds.
 It was then transferred to NanoGPT, where it also worked well.
-These two settings are about as different as one can reasonably find within deep learning research, which suggests that when a properly-tuned baseline is used, the process of searching for good optimizers does not actually tend to produce results that are overfit to any particular experimental setup.
+These two settings are about as different as one can reasonably find within deep learning research.
+This suggests that when a properly-tuned baseline is used, the process of searching for good optimizers does not tend to produce results that are overfit to any particular experimental setup.

-2) Even in the world where the best optimizer does depend heavily on the choice of experimental setup, the practical need for leaderboards to filter signal from noise would still remain.
+2. Even in the world where the best optimizer does depend heavily on the choice of experimental setup, the practical need for leaderboards to filter signal from noise would still remain.
-What would be different is just that we would need more than one leaderboard, in order to cover the space of experimental setups.
+What would be different in this world is just that we would need more than one leaderboard to effectively cover the space of experimental setups.

 ## Notes